ricomariani/CG-SQL-author/CQL_Guide/int02.md

 ```

 * `sem_verify_compat` : checks for standard type compatibility between the left and the right
-* `sem_verify_safeassign` : checks that if the types are different the right operand is the smaller of the two
+* `sem_verify_safe_assign` : checks that if the types are different the right operand is the smaller of the two
 * nullability checks ensure you aren't trying to assign a nullable value to a not null variable
 * sensitivity checks ensure you aren't trying to assign a sensitive value to a not sensitive variable